-Through our work in the field with state and local jurisdictions over the past fourteen years, the RFK National Resource Center has witnessed an encouraging willingness to examine their operations as the volume of research on what works has been translated into improved system performance and youth outcomes.
-A growing number of probation departments and juvenile justice systems are becoming more engaged in the development of refined policies and practices demonstrated to improve rates of recidivism across all risk classifications and improve other measures of positive youth outcomes.
+Through our technical assistance and consultation partnerships with state and local jurisdictions over the past seventeen years, the RFK National Resource Center staff has witnessed an encouraging willingness of jurisdictions to examine their operations as the volume of research on what works has been translated into improved system performance and youth outcomes.
+A growing number of probation departments, courts, and youth justice systems are more engaged in the development of refined policies and practices demonstrated to improve rates of recidivism across all risk classifications and improve other measures of positive youth outcomes.
 It has been our experience that jurisdictions that commit to this type of regular inquiry have demonstrated their value for accountability in both theory and action.
-This in turn has fostered support, trust, and a collaborative investment from the community, youth, parents, staff, and the multitude of system stakeholders for achievement of improved system performance and youth outcomes.
+This in turn has fostered support, trust, and a collaborative investment from the community, youth, parents, staff, and the multitude of system stakeholders for sustainable achievement of improved system performance and youth outcomes.